maddy-tod/quantum/MultiQubitGates.md

 | \|11>  | \|01> |

 #### NB in the composer the small circle represents the control qubit, and the large circle with a plus represents the affected qubit

+CNOT gates are difficult to make, so their numbers should be kept as low as possible.

 ### Entanglement